 A: Yes.
 The firm has a comprehensive system of internal controls, policies and procedures that are continually evaluated for adequacy and effectiveness.
 In addition to intensive external oversight of our control framework from such parties as our external auditors and the Central Bank of Ireland, the firm has in place a number of independent control functions that oversee the financial and operational controls in place.
-These are the firm’s Compliance function, Risk Office and Internal Audit.
+These are the firm’s Compliance function, Group Risk and Internal Audit.
 There is also strict segregation of duties between the operational and finance areas, with additional client asset oversight conducted by the independent “Head of Client Asset Oversight”.

 1. Independent Compliance function: The Davy Compliance Department is an independent team that monitors and assesses the firm’s compliance with our legal and regulatory requirements.

 2. Independent Internal Audit function: Davy has a separate and independent internal audit function which establishes, implements and maintains an audit plan to examine and evaluate the firm’s internal systems, controls and arrangements.

 3. Group Risk: Group Risk, reporting to the Chief Risk Officer, oversees all the risks for the firm and ensures that the Davy Group has in place a comprehensive risk management framework.
 Group Risk is a fully independent control function and includes the client asset oversight area reporting to the Head of Client Asset Oversight.
 In relation to the Client Asset Requirements, Group Risk carries out regular reviews of the procedures and processes in place to safeguard client assets.
 This includes, inter alia, regular monitoring of client asset reconciliations performed by other departments in Davy that are independent of both the front office and Group Risk.